 Results: 8-hour reporting down to 5 minutes, removing production burden

 With these workflows in place, the team has been able to exponentially increase its reporting speed, going from 2,500 records in a day to 2 million records in an hour.
 “We didn’t want to continue to store this huge amount of data on the production server,” the team explains.

 “We wanted our data to be clean and stable, so with this replica, we now have historical data on record.
 We can go back several months and troubleshoot - see the reasons that this or that process broke, and check the interactions.”

 The team adds, “We’d previously had eight people doing 40 hours a week on this.
 This was a process that used to involve taking days to build things out in SQL, then spending hours in Excel.
 We got that down to five minutes a day, and it’s fantastic.”
 The team also reports that executive satisfaction regarding this important sales data is much higher now that the Tray Platform’s workflows provide more-responsive reporting and greater visibility.

 Next steps: Drastically curbed error rates, proactive data maintenance

-Being able to offload reporting from production to parallel reporting tables has empowered the team to get proactive about its data maintenance and the way it uses insights.
+Being able to offload reporting from production to parallel reporting tables, even across both cloud-based and on-prem services, has empowered the team to get proactive about its data maintenance and the way it uses insights.
 “Now that we have better headlights, we’re identifying problem areas faster, so when errors do happen, we can engage the team responsible to fix the problem.”

 “Previously, we were playing catch-up.
 Now, we can have teams go out there and take action in a timely manner, and our error rate is going down big time.
 Error rates had originally been in the 60% range.
 We’re down into the single digits now, at about 8% presently,” explains the team.